If you’re considering going to law school in the sunshine state, you won’t want to miss this guide!

-There are technically 13 law schools in Florida, but one of them, the Florida Coastal School of Law, is currently not accepting any new students.
-Of these 12 active law schools, here are your best options:
+There are technically 13 law schools in Florida, but one of them, the Florida Coastal School of Law, is not accepting any new students.
+Of these 12 active schools, here are your best law schools in Florida.

 However, these successful students are provided with extensive preparation for the legal field!
-So much so that their bar passage rate is 84.1%.
+So much so that their bar passage rate is 82.7%.

-Coming in third on this list and 73rd overall is the University of Miami.
-This school has a promising acceptance rate of just over 30% and moderate admission requirements, with a median LSAT score of 160 and a median GPA of 3.63.
+Coming in third on this list and 71st overall is the University of Miami.
+This school has a promising acceptance rate of just over 33.4% and moderate admission requirements, with a median LSAT score of 162 and a median GPA of 3.72.